unoplatform/uno/doc/articles/uno-development/building-uno-ui.md

 1. Clone the Uno.UI repository locally, and ensure using a short target path, e.g. _D:\uno_ etc.
 This is due to limitations in the legacy .NET versions used by Xamarin projects.
 This issue has been addressed in .NET 5, and will come to the rest of the projects in the future.
-1. Make sure you don't have the Uno.UI solution open in any Visual Studio instances.
+1. Make sure you don't have the Uno.UI solution opened in any Visual Studio instances.
 (Visual Studio may crash or behave inconsistently if it's open when the target override is changed.)
 1. Make a copy of the [src/crosstargeting_override.props.sample](https://github.com/unoplatform/uno/blob/master/src/crosstargeting_override.props.sample) file and name this copy `src/crosstargeting_override.props`.
 1. In `crosstargeting_override.props`, uncomment the line `<UnoTargetFrameworkOverride>netstandard2.0</UnoTargetFrameworkOverride>`
-1. Set the build target inside ``<UnoTargetFrameworkOverride></UnoTargetFrameworkOverride>`` to the identifier for the target platform you wish to build for.
-(Identifiers for each platform are listed in the file.)
-Save the file.
+1. Set the build target inside ``<UnoTargetFrameworkOverride></UnoTargetFrameworkOverride>`` to the identifier for the target platform you wish to build for (Identifiers for each platform are listed in the `crosstargeting_override.props` file), then save the file then open the appropriate solution filter file in Visual Studio.
 1. If you are debugging for `net6.0-XX` targets (`ios`, `android`, `maccatalyst` or `macos`)
-   - Ensure that you are running VS 2022 17.1 Preview 1 or later
+   - Ensure that you are running VS 2022 17.3 or later
-   - Replace the contents of the `global.json` file with the contents of `global-net6.json`
 1. In the `src` folder, look for the solution filter (`.slnf` file) corresponding to the target platform override you've set, which will be named `Uno.UI-[Platform]-only.slnf`, and open it.
 1. To confirm that everything works:
    - For iOS/Android/macOS you can right-click on the `Uno.UI` project in the Solution Explorer and 'Build'.